 You're probably thinking "I can go from Los Angeles to New York in one fell shot."
 You can do this over several days, stopping overnight in a few places.
 Perhaps, driving from coast-to-coast is better than being hurtled across the sky in a pressurized metal tube with a mask on.
-There is no guarantee that in this COVID-19 world that airline service would be completely different than before the world shut down.
+There is no guarantee in this COVID-19 world that airline service would be completely different than before the world shut down.

 Or, you could be on one of the rallies that are launching this month.
 The Venom Rally is heading out towards Pikes Peak on July 17.
 The latest edition of the Crown Rally is launching in Denver through the Rockies to Salt Lake City on July 9.

 My definition of an epic road trip is just to make sort of a plan, get in a car, drive, and go to places I have never been before.
 It opens up to a lot of possibilities and destinations.